-Pain point #4 – Missing alignment between training and business
+Challenge #4 – Missing alignment between training and business

-As technology alters and a rapidly changing business environment throws in new challenges, many companies flounder with some tremendous and costly e-learning L&D tools.
+As technology alters and a rapidly changing business environment throws in new Learning and Development challenges, many companies flounder with some tremendous and costly e-learning L&D tools.
 These could be off the shelf or from a third-party vendor that may not stand the uncertainties of time simply because it lacks upgrade and is not tailor-made to the specific business needs.